copilot-emacs/copilot.el/README.md

 Set `copilot-chat-enable-semantic-search` to `t` to also let the server build a semantic index of the workspace, for whole-codebase ("@workspace"-style) questions.
 Indexing computes embeddings server-side, so it uses CPU and network; it is off by default and takes effect when the server next starts.

+#### Cloud coding agent

+When a conversation gets delegated to GitHub's cloud coding agent (the server-side agent that continues work in a pull request), the server reports its progress to the editor. copilot.el echoes each update and records it, with the PR link, in the `*copilot-coding-agent*` buffer.

 #### Custom instructions

 The language server reads repository instruction files on its own and applies them to chat and agent requests; copilot.el sends the workspace folders, so this works out of the box.
 The recognized files (same as in VS Code):